QCD corrections of $e^+e^- \to J/\psi+c+\bar{c}$ using the principle of maximum conformality: Summary

 which are obtained by using $\sigma_{\rm prompt}=1.371\sigma_{\rm NLO}+0.069$~pb.
 Here the uncertainties are squared averages of those from the choice of renormalization scale $\mu_R\in[m_c, 4m_c]$, the error of charm quark mass $\Delta m_c$, the magnitude of $\Delta\alpha_s(M_Z)$, and the estimated NNLO contribution by the PAA.

 In Fig.~\ref{error}, we present a comparison of the prompt total cross section of $e^+e^- \to J/\psi+c+\bar{c}$ with the Belle measured value, $\sigma^{\rm Exp.}(e^+e^- \to J/\psi+c+\bar{c})=0.74^{+0.113}_{-0.120}$ pb, whose errors are squared averages of the systematic and statistical errors given in Eq.(\ref{belleII}).
-Fig.~\ref{error} shows that a better agreement with the data can be achieved by applying the PMC scale-setting approach.
+Fig.~\ref{error} shows that a better agreement with the experimental data can be achieved by applying the PMC.

-After applying the PMC scale-setting approach, one can determine the correct magnitude of the effective $\alpha_s$, resulting in a more convergent pQCD series that is free of divergent renormalon terms.
+After applying the PMC scale-setting approach, one can determine the correct magnitude of the effective $\alpha_s$, generally resulting in a more convergent pQCD series that is free of divergent renormalon terms.
 Thus, a reliable, self-consistent and precise pQCD prediction can be achieved.
 We have also done a first consistency test of the PMC approach to deal with the total and differential observables.
 As a byproduct, the typical momentum flow of the process may be small in specific phase space, the consistency property of the PMC production makes its differential series be a useful platform for testing the correctness of the low-energy $\alpha_s$ models.

 {\bf Acknowledgments:} We thank Stanley J. Brodsky for helpful discussions.
 This work was supported in part by the National Natural Science Foundation of China under Grant Nos.
-12175025, 12347101, 12247129, 11975242, and 12135013; by the Graduate Research and Innovation Foundation of Chongqing, China under Grant No. ydstd1912; by the Foundation of Chongqing Normal University under Grant No. 24XLB015.
+12175025, 12347101, 12247129, 11975242, and 12135013; by the Graduate Research and Innovation Foundation of Chongqing, China under Grant No. ydstd1912; by the Foundation of Chongqing Normal University under Grant No. 24XLB015; by the Fundamental Research Funds for the Central Universities under Grant No. 2024CDJXY022.